NiklasBuk/NiklasBuk/README.md

-### Hey!👋 My name is Nikita, I'm studying front-end development.
+<h2>Hey!👋 My name is Nikita, I'm studying front-end development.</h2>

 <!--
 **NiklasBuk/NiklasBuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.